OUR TEAM

 <b>Sandra Apio</b><br/> WASH Officer

-Sandra Apio has over seven years of extensive work experience in the WASH sector implementing various projects, including CLTS, PHAST and CHAST approaches in emergency, recovery and development context with both national and international organizations.
-Sandra holds a bachelor’s degree in Social Science and a post-graduate diploma in project planning and management from Uganda Management Institute.
-As a Sanitation Officer, Sandra uses her skills and capacities in community engagement to promote the sanitation aspect of the project.
+Sandra has over seven years of extensive work experience in the WASH sector — promoting community engagement and implementing various training methodologies, including CLTS, PHAST and CHAST, in emergency, recovery and development contexts.
+She holds a bachelor’s degree in Social Science and a post-graduate diploma in project planning and management from Uganda Management Institute.

 -